rust-lang/nomicon/src/atomics/atomics.md

 3. and the hardware, which is ready to unleash a wrath of inconsistent chaos on your program at a moment's notice.

-The C++ memory model is fundamentally about trying to bridge the gap between these three, allowing users to write code for a logical and consistent Abstract Machine (AM for short) while the compiler and hardware deal with the madness underneath that makes it run fast.
+The memory model is fundamentally about trying to bridge the gap between these three, allowing users to write the algorithms they want while the compiler and hardware perform the arcane magic necessary to make them run fast.

 ### Compiler Reordering